Consumable Data via Quantum Communication: Examples of consumable quantum data

 One can naturally generalize this problem to the setting of multiple samples as follows: \begin{problem}[Multiple Linear Regression Sampling ($\mathrm{MLRS}_{N,m}$)] Alice is given a vector $x \in \bS^{N-1}$.
 Bob is given $m$ matrices $B_k$.
 The goal is for Bob to produce one sample from each distribution $\cP_k$ over $[N]$ defined by

 \end{problem} Note that solving the above problem with some inaccuracy $\eta$ corresponds to sampling from some distribution with total variation error at most $\eta$ with respect to $\cP_k$.
 In order to consider the communication complexity of these problems, we must first discretize the inputs so that they have finite size.
 We thus assume all real number are specified to $\log N$ bits of precision.
-We then have \begin{lemma}[\cite{Montanaro2024-qj}] For constant total variation distance error $\eta$ in the sampled distribution, \begin{enumerate}[label=\roman*), align=left] \item $SR^\rightarrow_\eta(\mathrm{MLRS}_{N,1}) = \Omega(N \log N)$. \item For any $m$, $SR^\rightarrow_\eta(\mathrm{MLRS}_{N,m}) = O(N \log N)$. \end{enumerate} \end{lemma}
+We then have the following lemma for classical protocols. \begin{lemma}[\cite{Montanaro2024-qj}] For constant total variation distance error $\eta$ in the sampled distribution, \begin{enumerate}[label=\roman*), align=left] \item $SR^\rightarrow_\eta(\mathrm{MLRS}_{N,1}) = \Omega(N \log N)$. \item For any $m$, $SR^\rightarrow_\eta(\mathrm{MLRS}_{N,m}) = O(N \log N)$. \end{enumerate} \end{lemma}